cshtdd/test-heroku-cron/README.md

         heroku addons:open scheduler
     ```

-5. Create a new job with the following command `npm start`
+5. Create a new job with the following command `npm run worker`

 6. Check the task logs